DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/vm/vm-windows.md

 ## Cloud Desktop

-1. For Windows virtual machines, remote desktop control access is often required.
+For Windows virtual machines, remote desktop control access is often required.
 It is recommended to use [Microsoft Remote Desktop](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac#get-the-remote-desktop-client) to control your virtual machine.

-2. Please note:
+!!! note

     - Your Windows version must support remote desktop control to use [Microsoft Remote Desktop](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac#get-the-remote-desktop-client).
-   - Disable the Windows firewall.
+    - You need to disable the Windows firewall.

-## Adding Data Disks
+## Add Data Disks

 Adding a data disk to a Windows virtual machine follows the same process as adding one to a Linux virtual machine.
 You can refer to the provided YAML example for guidance.